 Of the variable remuneration of the members of the Board of Managing Directors, 15 percent is linked to sustainability targets, i.e. environmental, social, and corporate governance (ESG) targets.
-The sustainability targets are generally qualitative in nature for all members of the Board of Managing Directors.
+As a rule, the sustainability targets are qualitative in nature for all members of the Board of Managing Directors but may also include quantitative targets.
 Where it appears appropriate, sustainability targets can also be agreed as part of their area of board responsibility targets and individual targets.
 The cascading structure means that corresponding sustainability targets are also included in the target agreements of a number of heads of division.
 The sustainability targets at the level of head of division filter through to the lower hierarchy levels via a cascading structure.
 Managerial staff are advised and trained to agree personal targets with their employees that promote sustainable practices at DZ HYP.
 This is helping sustainable thinking and behavior to become embedded at DZ HYP.
 Consequently, the groupwide remuneration strategy and DZ HYP's remuneration strategy comply with the provisions concerning the integration of sustainability risks in article 5 of Regulation (EU) 2019/2088.